yousef01010/self-learner/Readme.md

 ![Self-Learner](images/screenshot.jpg)

 The Self-Learner is a web application designed to help individuals become better self-learners.
 Our platform provides an extensive collection of videos, articles, and courses on self-learning and its importance.
-We organize learning paths for various fields, offering high-quality courses, mostly free of charge.
-Our mission is to equip our users with the tools and knowledge necessary to become self-sufficient learners.
+We organize learning paths for various fields and high-quality courses from numerous great resources, mostly free of charge.
+Our mission is to equip anyone wants to learn with the tools and knowledge necessary to become self-sufficient learners.

 ## Why Self-Learning Matters